 Training, qualifications & experience

 We have a small counselling team at Release, and all of our counsellors are qualified, fully insured, supervised and work within the BACP (British Association for Counsellors and Psychotherapists) Ethical Framework.
-As a team we have additional specialism in the areas of trauma & sexual violation, couples therapy, faith & spirituality, addictions and bereavement & loss.
+As a team we have additional specialism in the areas of trauma, couples therapy, faith & spirituality, addictions and bereavement & loss.

 Member organisations *